Syaoran (Tsubasa: Reservoir Chronicle, original): Reception

 Sarahi Isuki Castella Olivera from Benemérita Universidad Autónoma de Puebla said that while the two Syaoran are nearly identical characters, they possess different hearts with the clone losing it in the series' second half as a result of being controlled by Fei Wang Reed.
 The differences between the two Syaoran's paths lead into both of them becoming their own separate beings.
 The same happens with the two Sakuras.
-The original Syaoran is said to fall into humillation when he forced to ask Fei Wang's help to protect the original Sakura which leads to the creation of his own clone.
+The original Syaoran is said to fall into humiliation when he forced to ask Fei Wang's help to protect the original Sakura which leads to the creation of his own clone.
 The identity they possess is compared to buddhism zen as it coincides with the individualism of a person; Both Syaorans are often drawn together but their stances, weaponry and clothing is often made different and are found fighting against each other comparable to the yin and yang.

 Comic Book Resources compared the relationship of Syaoran and Sakura to that of the Cardcaptor Sakura character Syaoran Li and Sakura Kinomoto but on a more bittersweet note as they are in the end revealed, despite sharing their unconditinal love, taking different paths as Syaoran is forced to travel throughout his entire life in order to escape from Fei-Wang Reed's dying curse.
 Although Tsubasa is primarily a shōnen manga aimed towards young male readers, Clamp incorporated shōjo manga style not only into the narrative but also Syaoran's traits.
 Similar to how Syaoran is often connected with the choose he and his clone search, his real name "Tsubasa" which he shares with the original Sakura serve another shōjo manga element which solidifies their relationship as Tsubasa means "wing" like how wings complement each other when revealing their true identities.